 - ⅛ teaspoon red pepper flakes

 - 1 lime

-- Prep the ingredients: slice the red peppers, portabello mushrooms, and kale into bite sized pieces.
+- Prep the ingredients: Slice the red peppers and portabello mushrooms.
+Remove the stems of the kale and chop it into bite-sized pieces.
 Mince 4 cloves garlic and 2 tablespoons of fresh ginger.

 - In a large skillet, heat 2 tablespoons of olive oil over medium-high heat.
 Add the garlic and ginger and cook for about 30 seconds until the garlic just starts to turn brown.
-Quickly add the red peppers and mushrooms and cook for about 4 minutes.
+Add the red peppers and mushrooms and sauté for about 4 minutes.
 Season with a pinch of kosher salt and pepper.
-Add the kale and cook until tender, about another 4 minutes.
-Season with another pinch of salt, ⅛ teaspoon red pepper flakes and 1 tablespoon soy sauce.
+Add the kale and sauté until tender, another 4 minutes.
+Season with another pinch of kosher salt, ⅛ teaspoon red pepper flakes, and 1 tablespoon soy sauce.

 - While the vegetables are cooking, in another skillet prepare 4 eggs over-easy.